The Green Mile poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Green Mile against these established plot points, we can identify how Frank Darabont utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Green Mile within the crime genre.

 Frank Darabont's Structural Approach